 - 2.10 In 2011 the Council adopted a Site Allocations Development Plan which allocated land for an additional 3,400 dwellings.
 The New Local Plan continues with the allocation of sites so that planned development can take place.
 The number of dwellings planned for are arrived through the identification of need within the District, to cater for the growing population, Government requirements and ensure that there is adequate 5 year supply of housing land, over the plan period. - 2.11 The government had announced that it would substantially ease the set of housing delivery test results by subtracting four months from councils' housing requirement figures for 2020/21 a third of the entire year due to the "disruption" caused to homebuilding by the Covid-19 pandemic.
 This has led to completion rates in each of the preceding three years being in parity with the requirement for new dwellings as identified in the national Housing Delivery Test (HDT) with the result that the District delivered 100% of its housing requirement over the period.
+The HDT for 2021/22 has not yet been published, however NNDC believe from its own calculations that it will achieve a higher figure than the 95% required before any special measures are required.

-Nu Number of homes required Total number of homes required Number of homes delivered Total number of homes delivered Housing Delivery Test: 2021 measurement Housing Delivery Test: 2021 consequence 2018-19 2019-20 2020-21 2018-19 2019-20 2020-21 54 3 506 368 1416 533 412 469 1415 100% None
+Number of homes required Total number of homes required Number of homes delivered Total number of homes delivered Housing Delivery Test: 2021 measurement Housing Delivery Test: 2021 consequence 2018-19 2019-20 2020-21 2018-19 2019-20 2020-21 543 506 368 1416 533 412 469 1415 100% None

-Housing Delivery Test: 2021 measurement (Source: Housing Delivery Test: 2021 measurement - GOV.UK (www.gov.uk)
+Table 2.11 Housing Delivery Test: 2021 measurement (Source: Housing Delivery Test: 2021 measurement - GOV.UK (www.gov.uk)

 - 2.12 In 2018 government indicated that a new approach should be taken to the way in which future housing requirements are assessed.
 Where a Local Plan is more than five years old, as is the case with the North Norfolk Core Strategy, this new approach is based on the 2014 National Household Projections with a single standardised adjustment to these to take account of local evidence in relation to the affordability of homes.
-The standard national methodology results in an increase in the future requirement from a current average of 409 dwellings per year identified in the Central Norfolk Strategic Housing Market Assessment 2017, to an annual baseline requirement to deliver 5532 net additional dwellings. - 2.13 In May 2018 the 2016 based Sub National Population Projections were published by the Office for National Statistics.
+The standard national methodology results in an increase in the future requirement from a current average of 409 dwellings per year identified in the Central Norfolk Strategic Housing Market Assessment 2017, to an annual baseline requirement to deliver 531 net additional dwellings. - 2.13 In May 2018 the 2016 based Sub National Population Projections were published by the Office for National Statistics.
 For North Norfolk these show a significant slowdown in the projected rate of growth compared to the earlier 2014 based projections which are currently used in the standard methodology.
 These population projections were reflected in the Household Projections published in September 2018 which show a similar reduction in the projected number of households, and hence the number of dwellings that might be needed in the District.
 More recently a further slowing of expected growth rates is projected in the latest 2018 based Sub National Population Projections.
-However, the standard methodology continues to rely on the 2014 Household Projections and the higher growth forecasts contained within them. - 2.14 In June 2019 the Council commissioned Opinion Research Services (ORS) to undertake a partial review of the Strategic Housing Market Assessment (SHMA).
-This review was focused on establishing the future need for homes in the District and in particular considered if the 2014-based National Household Projections represented a robust starting point for assessing future requirements.
-The 2014 Projections had previously been accepted as being flawed and shown to overestimate the requirement for new homes in the District.
-The revised SHMA (2019) concludes that the 2014 Projections overestimate housing requirements by a significant amount and in light of this the Council has resolved that pending the on-going review of the standard methodology the requirement for new homes in North Norfolk is 479 dwellings per annum.
-This figure is derived from the 2016-based National Household Projections and incorporates the standard affordability uplift required by the national methodology together with a further 5% buffer to extend choice as required by the NPPF.
+However, the standard methodology continues to rely on the 2014 Household Projections and the higher growth forecasts contained within them.

-2 Based on 2014 National Household Projections with 2019 based affordability ratio uplift
+$^{\rm 2}$ Based on 2014 National Household Projections with 2019 based affordability ratio uplift